-Apple Stuffing with celery, onions and herbs is always a big hit at our Thanksgiving table.
-This is a classic stuffing recipe filled with apple chunks to add a little crunch and juiciness to the buttery, toasted bread mixture tossed in celery, onions, thyme, rosemary and sage.
+Apple Stuffing with celery, onions and herbs is always a big hit at our Thanksgiving dinner table.
+This is a classic stuffing recipe filled with apple chunks to add a little crunch and juiciness to the savory, buttery, toasted bread mixture tossed in celery, onions, thyme, rosemary and sage.

 It’s traditional stuffing with a slight twist, with incredible flavors and textures.
-It’s the only stuffing recipe you’ll ever need!
+It’s the only homemade stuffing recipe you’ll ever need!

 Stuffing with apples celery onions